-As a standalone unit, IoTaWatt is a very capable data logger with an integrated web server/API interface that can provide real-time as well as historical data, using the provided graph interface, or otherwise to any web connected client.
-That said, there are limitations in that queries can take several seconds and the web server currently works with locally connected clients on the same WiFi network and requires port forwarding and dynamic DNS to access from outside.
-There is also a chance that the local datalogs could be lost along with all of the accumulated history and there is no local backup capability yet.
+As a standalone unit, IoTaWatt is a very capable data logger with an integrated web server/API interface.
+It can provide real-time as well as historical data, using the provided status-display and the powerful Graph+ application.

+That said, there are limitations.
+While the web server typically serves clients on the local network, remote access requires port forwarding and dynamic DNS to access from outside.